Frequently Asked Questions

 What is the process for the finalists?

-What is the organizational commitment for the winner and finalists?
+What is the commitment for the winning organizations?

-The grand prize winner and other two winners are required to attend a virtual interview with the Prize Committee in March and attend, in person, the Lipman Award Ceremony in April.
-This will be held in Philadelphia at the University of Pennsylvania.
-Costs of domestic flights and accommodations of the trip will be paid for by the Lipman Family Prize.
-For all three finalists the award components also include a year-long collaborative engagement with the University to help develop and share knowledge with the greater social impact community.
+The grand prize winner and additional two winners are required to attend a virtual interview with the Prize Committee in March and attend, in person, the Lipman Award Ceremony in April.
+This will be held in Philadelphia at the University of Pennsylvania (roundtrip transportation and hotel accommodations associated with this trip are covered by the Lipman Family Prize).
+For all three winners, the award components also include an on-going collaborative engagement with the University to help develop and share knowledge with the greater social impact community.

-What is the value of the Lipman Family Prize for the winner and finalists?
+What is the value of the Lipman Family Prize for the winners?

 Contact Information